Last Update November 12, 2023

-For reducing sound annoyance, according to the Cabinet the most important motivation, shrinkage will also have no or an opposite effect.
+For reducing sound annoyance, according to the Cabinet the most important motivation, downsizing will also have no or an opposite effect.
 That too was mentioned in that post, with the promise to provide more details later.
 That promise is fulfilled with the video below, in which three questions are answered:

 - The Netherlands might be full, but are the Netherlands indeed densely populated?